-Has there been a time in your life when you have been simply been bored out of your wits at the workplace?
+Has there been a time in your life when you have been simply bored out of your wits at the workplace?
 The same routine seems tedious and it takes extra effort to do your daily activities and that too by maintaining the same productivity level from before.

 There is a misconception that job rotation includes promotion although in some cases it does happen.
 It is an effective technique and a handy tool that an HR department employs to find the right fit for its employees.
 It is imperative to implement and carry out a process that strengthens and not weakens the organization.

 Job rotation has proved advantageous for both employers and employees alike.
-The program will give the staff exposure to working in different settings and environment whereas the firm can expand the skill set of its employees for several positions without any immediate costs.
+The program will give the staff exposure to working in different settings and environments whereas the firm can expand the skill set of its employees for several positions without any immediate costs.

-Real-life examples of job rotation
+Real-life examples of Job Rotation Programs

-Unilever is one of the companies that have implemented the policy of job rotation in its firm to develop the onal growth of its employees.
-Intel Corporation is one of the other companies that has decided to implement job rotation to fulfill vacancies in its own firm.
+Unilever is one of the companies that have implemented the policy of job rotation in its firm to develop the growth of its employees.
+Intel Corporation is one of the other companies that has decided to implement job rotation to fulfill vacancies in its firm.

-Reasons to implement a policy of job rotation
+Reasons to implement a policy of Job Rotation

 The numerous reasons to implement a policy of job rotations are as follows-